 Activities can also re-establish old roles and make use of skills that have not been forgotten, such as buttering bread, washing up or watering, sweeping and raking in the garden.
 These are also ways in which the person with dementia can contribute to the household and feel useful.
 Encourage them to have something that is their responsibility, no matter how small.

 Activities can give relaxation and pleasure.
 A person with dementia may enjoy an outing, even if they do not remember where they have been.
 What is important is that the moment is enjoyed, even though the experience may be soon forgotten.
 Simple and unhurried activities are best.
-Give the time and space necessary to allow the person to do as much as possible.
+Give them the time and space necessary to allow them to do as much as possible.
 Focus on one thing at a time.
 Communicate one instruction at a time.
 Break down activities into simple, manageable steps.

 People with dementia often have difficulty with visual perception and coordination.
 Therefore it’s important that activities, such as crafting, are done in an area that’s uncluttered, with few distractions and as little noise as possible.
 Good lighting (without glare), seating preferences and correct work heights are also important.
 Use plastic containers to help avoid breakages.
 Don’t allow activities to reinforce inadequacy or increase stress.

-Remember that levels of ability can change from day to day.
+Remember that levels of ability can change from day-to-day.
 Activities can be adapted and tried another time if they were not successful or enjoyable the first time.
 Use times that suit the person’s best level of functioning.
 To achieve the most success when carrying out activities, consider the times of the day when the person is at their best.
 For example, sometimes walking is best done in the morning or the early afternoon.
 For people who become restless later in the day or who have had a particularly long or meaningless day, a late afternoon walk may be better.

 Encourage an emotional connection with past activities.
 For many people with dementia, a sense of movement and rhythm is often retained.
 Listening to music, dancing, or contact with babies, children or animals provide positive feelings.
 People with dementia often have excellent memories of past events, and looking through old photos, memorabilia and books can help the person to recall earlier times.
 The opportunity to relive treasured moments can be deeply satisfying.
 If reading skills have deteriorated, make recordings for them.
 Locate picture books and magazines in the person’s areas of interest.